outdreamer/build-a-cure-1/docs/to_do.md

 - also create data set of just properties in case there is a relationship between successful treatment & one of the properties available (need a chemical with property x value y)
 - look for ways to break up tumors:
+  - promote circulation in the organ (like caffeoquinone acid in the liver)
   - inject something the immune system needs
   - push them to a place with greater blood flow or cell communication
   - make many small incisions to activate helpful cell division